-In times when even passenger aircrafts are made almost entirely of carbon fiber (well, the fuel-efficient Boeing 787 Dreamliner has only performed its first flight less than a week ago and will possibly take a couple of more years before interested airlines around the globe will receive the first bunch of airliners, but the trend has been set) it is no wonder that watch manufacturers start to offer more or less affordable time measuring devices made of this lightweight and extremely durable material.
+In times when even passenger aircraft are made almost entirely of carbon fiber (well, the fuel-efficient Boeing 787 Dreamliner has only performed its first flight less than a week ago and will possibly take a couple of more years before interested airlines around the globe will receive the first bunch of airliners, but the trend has been set) it is no wonder that various brands start to offer more or less affordable time-measuring devices made of this lightweight and extremely durable material.

-The new Bell & Ross Instrument BR01-92 & 94 Carbon Fiber watches have their cases, dials and even straps made of carbon fiber.
+The Instrument BR01-92 & 94 Carbon Fiber collection features cases, dials, and even straps made of carbon fiber.

 Also, while Audemars Piguet featured parts machined from a single block of forged carbon fiber (a technological marvel that requires expensive and complicated machinery,) the new piece from Bell & Ross showcases a different -less advanced, but also less expensive- approach.

-First, the BR01-92 & BR01-94 cases are actually a number of carbon-fiber sheets glued to each other in the same fashion as car tuners make their aftermarket bumpers, air diffusers, hoods… you name it.
+First, the BR01-92 & BR01-94 cases are several sheets of carbon-fiber glued to each other in the same fashion as car tuners make their aftermarket bumpers, air diffusers, hoods… you name it.
 As a result, the case is less dense and less impressive in appearance, but at the same time is also not as prohibitively priced as, say, this IWC Ingenieur Carbon Performance Limited Edition (Ref.
 3224).